ericfortis/camelana/docs/README.md

 ## 2. Camelize
 This step programmatically:
 - Widens the space char (4x)
-- Adds new uppercase glyphs with `0.33*new_space_width` left padding.
-The New glyphs are called the same but with a `.lpad` suffix.
+- Adds new uppercase glyphs with `0.33*new_space_width` of left padding.
+The new glyphs are called the same but with a `.lpad` suffix.
 - Just for testing, at this point we also create their substitution rule, which is: use the new-padded uppercase glyph when the preceding glyph is a lowercase letter.